 - Wear a hat and sunglasses.
 The Everglades is a flat, prairie-wetland, which means few trees and no shade, so this is more about personal comfort.
 Bring a mini battery-operated fan if you really want luxury.

 - Wear comfortable hiking or walking shoes and leave your sandals and heels at home.
 Even boat and tram tours require some walking.

 - South Florida is famous for sudden, violent rainstorms – mainly during summer – so pack an umbrella or poncho just in case.

 - Bring along some food or snacks.
 Eating on trails is prohibited (with good reason), but it’s a good idea to pack trial mix or cereal bars to munch on at visitor centers or in the car.

-- The Everglades landscape and wildlife are incredible, so don’t forget your camera.
+- The Everglades landscape and wildlife are incredible, so don’t forget your camera (or your phone).